Who is Sara Russell, NTP?

 Sara’s nutritional therapy practice

 I received my nutritional therapy training through the Nutritional Therapy Association.
 Since completing my certification, I have run my practice full-time and have served hundreds of clients.
 I have advanced training in hair tissue mineral analysis and have helped numerous people restore their health through mineral balancing.
+You can learn more about my training by taking a look at my curriculum vitae.

 While I have experience in many areas of functional health, including digestive, endocrine and autoimmune issues, my specialty areas include fertlity, preconception, pregnancy, postpartum and the health of growing children and their families.